 Welcome to this edition of the Restaurant 27 Wine List.

-For warm weather drinking I should perhaps highlight a couple of whites that feature in this edition.
-From high in the glorious Douro Valley comes a really vibrant blend of indigenous grape varieties in the form of Altano Branco, a new-wave style wine produced by the Symington Family of Port fame.
+For a delicious zesty, full flavoured white wine which partners food really well, perhaps consider Altano Branco.
+Originating high in the glorious Douro Valley it is a really vibrant blend of indigenous grape varieties produced in a very modern style by the Symington Family of Port fame.

 Late harvested Gewurztraminer & Sauvignon combine to give a beautifully balanced wine, rich in sweetness but with an underlying acidity that leaves the palate satiated but clean, well worth a try.